abhiTronix/vidgear/docs/gears/stabilizer/usage.md

 !!! tip "You can use any VideoCapture Gear instead of CamGear in the similar manner, as shown in this usage example."

-!!! success "Performance Improvment in v0.3.5 :material-lightning-bolt:"
+!!! success "Performance Improvement in v0.3.5 :material-lightning-bolt:"

     Starting from v0.3.5, the `Stabilizer` class has been refactored to bound the Average Sliding-Window (ASW) memory to `O(smoothing_radius)` and real-time streaming is now possible without memory issues.